vk-cs/docs-public/docs/en/networks/vnet/service-management/topology/topology.md

 Available network topology operations:

 - *Move*.
-Use the arrows in the upper right corner or hold the left mouse button and move the diagram in the desired direction.
+Use the arrows in the upper right corner or hold the left mouse button and move the diagram in the required direction.
 - *Scaling*.
 Use **+** and **-** in the upper right corner of the diagram or scroll with the mouse wheel.
 - *Hide or show signatures*.
 Use the **Show labels** switch in the upper left corner of the diagram.
 - *View item details*.
 Click on the schematic element with the left mouse button.
 Options will be displayed: